Our new online service for exams from 2020 - FAQs

 The standard exam day is 8 hours 5 minutes long, which includes 6 hours 30 minutes of examining as well as time allocated for examiner breaks.
 When you book a Private Visit you can specify for your exam day(s) to start at 9.00am or 9.30am.
 For any special requests, please contact us before the 28-day deadline.
 No further changes are allowed after the 28-day deadline, including late bookings.

 Visit Organisers and any Permitted Applicants can book candidates at a practical Private Visit up to 28 days before the Private Visit start date.
-We are unable to accept any further exam bookings after the 28-day deadline has passed.
+At this point we will confirm the visit if it meets our requirements.